 A quick meal packed with lots goodness, this is very quick to prepare, and then just stick it in the oven and you have a cooked lunch or dinner for the children before you know it.
-You could either make it in single small pots or use a bigger Pyrex dish and just make one big one…which will also save on washing up and it will cool down quicker.
+You could either make it in single ramekins or use a bigger Pyrex dish and make one big one…which will also save on washing up and it will cool down quicker.

 Flake the mackerel out with a fork and spread over the bottom of a 20cm square baking dish and mix with the mushrooms.
 Mash the avocado with the back of a fork and add the squeeze of a lemon then add to the dish followed by the tomatoes.

-Now, crack the eggs on top (one is each corner) and swivel the dish around so that the egg white covers its corner well or beat the eggs first and then add to the dish (for a scrambled effect)
+Now, crack the eggs on top (one is each corner) and swivel the dish around so that the egg white covers its corner well or beat the eggs first and then add to the dish (for a scrambled affect)

 Finally, sprinkle over the breadcrumbs, if using, and the cheese.
 Bake in the preheated oven for 20 minutes until the eggs are cooked on top and the cheese is bubbling.

 * For a vegetarian dish, lightly fry some quorn mince with ½ tin of chopped tomatoes and 1 teaspoon of tamari and add in place of the mackerel

 * Keeps for up to 2 days in the fridge

 These make a lovely change for the weekend – or even a lunch or light dinner.
 They are a great treat with a healthy kick of goodness.
 You can make the mixture the night before and just add a splash of water in the morning to loosen it up.
 The mixture will last for 2 days in the fridge.
 The pancakes taste delicious with lemon juice, maple syrup and a dollop of almond butter, or for a savoury dish we have it with butter, bacon or smoked salmon, and sliced tomato.